How to scrog marijuana plants

 Step 4: Force flowering

-Force your marijuana plants from the vegetative stage into the flowering stage by putting them on a lighting schedule.
+Force marijuana plants from the vegetative stage into the flowering stage by putting them on a lighting schedule.
 Twelve hours of light and twelve hours of darkness will push your crop's energy into producing flowers or buds.
 Some growers choose to force flowering just before the plants shoot up through the screen.
 The flowering stage can take any where from eight to eleven weeks, depending on the strain.

 Step 5: Secure branches to screen